-Neck and shoulder pain can occur for a variety of reasons.
-The neck is highly mobile which makes it susceptible to injury and strain which ultimately may lead to pain.
-Pain may be felt within the neck itself or it may radiate to other parts of the body such as the head, jaw, shoulder or arm.
+Neck and shoulder pain, often associated with conditions like cervical spondylosis, can occur for a variety of reasons.
+The neck, a complex structure housing soft tissues and the upper part of the spine, is highly mobile which makes it susceptible to injury and strain.
+This can ultimately lead to neck pain or even shoulder pain.
+Pain may be felt within the neck itself or it may radiate to other parts of the body such as the head, jaw, shoulder or arm, including the upper arm bone.

 What causes neck and shoulder pain?